CyberMiles/travis/docs/index.rst

 the smart contract platform, including validator and governance related transactions as well as the Lity programming language and virtual machine.

+Note: If you are viewing this page on Github, please go visit our documentation web site at https://travis.readthedocs.io/en/latest/

 Contents
 --------